SatelliteWP/rocket-nginx/README.md

   * **File not cached**: No cached file was found for that request.

 ## <a name='faq'>FAQ</a>

+**<a name='faq_bfcache'>Is Rocket-Nginx compatible with BF Cache (Back/forward cache)?</a>**

+Yes!
+If your website does not display sensitive data and is a good match for Back/forward caching, you must must edit your Rocket-Nginx configuration by following the [BF Cache discussion](https://github.com/SatelliteWP/rocket-nginx/issues/197#issuecomment-1693584964) in the issues.

 **<a name='faq_upgrade'>How do I upgrade from version 1 or 2 to version 3?</a>**